hashbangcode/drupal-batch-api-talk/src/slides.md

 batch_set($batch->toArray());
 ```

-The whole purpose of this class to generate that array.
+The whole purpose of BatchBuilder is to generate that array.
-This will initiate the batch process.
+This will trigger and start up the batch process.

 ---
-## Batch Process
+## Process

 - Callback defined in the `addOperation()` method.
 - Parameters are the array of arguments you set.